Histotechnician Certification - HT, HTL (ASCP)

 HT & HTL Certification Exam Preparation

 The NSH offers HT and HTL certification exam preparation materials for student members of the organization.
-One year memberships cost $40 and students can remain at student status for up to two years.
+One-year memberships cost $40 and students can remain at student status for up to two years.
 Student members are also eligible for discounts on the following exam preparation resources:

 - Histology Exam Simulator – This is an online practice resource for the HT and HTL ASCP Board of Certification exams.
 Over 2,000 questions with images and feedback are updated regularly so students can be assured that the information is up-to-date.
 Students can take mock exams or focus on specific subject areas for targeted review and can access the material anytime from any Internet-connected computer or mobile device.
 The cost is $99 and NHS student members can receive a $20 discount on the exam simulator.

 - HT Prep Course – This 8.25-hour prep course is designed for students studying for the HT certification exam who are taking the exam through the on-the-job training career pathway.
 The course is divided into seven modules and contains several hours of lectures, short knowledge check quizzes, and a final examination consisting of 20 questions.
 To earn a certification of completion for this course, students must earn a 70 percent or higher on the final exam.
-The cost is $349 and eligible members save $100.
+The cost is $349 for non-members and eligible members save $100.

 In addition to the two aforementioned exam preparation resources, student NHS members have access to archived webinars and an image bank of over 200 unique tissue and stain samples to fill in gaps in knowledge and give students practice with diagnosis and treatment.